qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/Arrays.rst

 array_all
 .........

-Returns true if an array contains all the values of a given array.
+Returns TRUE if an array contains all the values of a given array.

 .. list-table::
    :widths: 15 85